scs-phd-deans-committee/scs-phd-deans-committee.github.io/wellness-writeup.md

 # Remote Wellness Resources for SCS Ph.D.
 Students
 #### From the SCS Ph.D.
 Dean's Advisory Committee

-Thank you to everyone who filled out the Ph.D. survey from DPAC.
+[Update note] Thank you to everyone who filled out the Ph.D. survey from DPAC.
 The concerns raised are pressing, and we are here to support you.
+Thank you for trusting us.

 ### Part 1: Links, Resources, and Information